mminella/cloud-native-batch/README.md

-* Create an `application.properties` or `application.yml` in `batch-job/src/main/resources` with the following properties configured:
+* Configure the Spring Cloud Config Server with an `application.properties` or `application.yml` in `batch-job/src/main/resources` with the following properties configured:
     * `spring.datasource.driverClassName`
     * `spring.datasource.url`
     * `spring.datasource.username`